skip to main content

 College Credit

-Upon graduation and successful completion of EMT-B certification requirements, students will begin college level coursework at HCC.
-The Emergency Medical Services Program at HCC is a two-year, Associates of Applied Science – Paramedic curriculum.
+Upon graduation and successful completion of the EMTcertification students are eligible to begin the Emergency Medical Services Program at HCC, a two-year, Associates of Applied Science – Paramedic curriculum.

 Physical Rehabilitation